8th Congress of the Workers' Party of Korea: Party Rules Amendment

 The 8th party Congress amended the party rules.
 It changed the leader of the party from Chairman to General Secretary, established a post called First Secretary, mostly removed mentions of Kim Il Sung, Kim Jong Il and Kim Jong Un, removed a line calling for a revolution in South Korea, and reasserted its commitment to communism.
 "Military-first policy" was also removed from the charter, being replaced by "people-first politics".

-The influence of the Korean People's Army Party Committee and the General Political Bureau Was decreased; with the committee now ranking equal to provincial party committees.
+The influence of the Korean People's Army Party Committee and the General Political Bureau Was decreased; with the committee now ranking equal to provincial party committees, similar arrangement as in other communist countries, such as East Germany's Political Headquarters.
 The GPB was also no longer equal to the Central Committee, while the WPK Central Military Commission was again given effective command of the armed forces.
 The Military Affairs Department of the WPK Central Committee was abolished, with its functions being transferred to the Department of Military-Political Leadership.